kenricashe/lucee-installer/lucee/linux/sys/upgrade-in-progress/README.md

   Additional per-site handling:
   - For sites WITH a local `ErrorDocument 404` pointing to a `.cf*` target (with404): the directive is wrapped inline within the vhost/userdata under `<IfDefine !LUCEE_UPGRADE_IN_PROGRESS>`.
-  - For sites where the directive exists in `.htaccess`: it is migrated to the vhost/userdata (contiguous preceding comments preserved) and removed from `.htaccess`.
+  - For sites where the directive exists in `.htaccess`: it is migrated to the vhost/userdata (contiguous preceding comments preserved) and the original line in `.htaccess` is commented out with a note explaining the migration.
   - For sites WITHOUT such a directive (no404): only the per-site Include to `/opt/lucee/sys/upgrade-in-progress/lucee-detect-upgrade.conf` is added; no local 404 is injected.
 - Debian/Ubuntu: updates both HTTPS vhosts (e.g., `domain-ssl.conf`) and HTTP vhosts (`domain.conf`) where present.
 - cPanel: writes userdata to BOTH trees, then rebuilds httpd config and gracefully restarts: